oerdnj/dp2025/main.typ

 2. Online Signing – some DNS servers allows mode of operation where the Resource Records are signed at the time of the DNS queries and possibly cached.
 This is required for DNS zones where the Resource Records are generated.
 As a specific example, some DNS servers allow the IPv6 reverse Resource Records (PTR) to be synthetised according to the local policy and rules.
 Signing synthetised records must be done at the time of the generation and thus signing speed is important for any DNS operator using this function of the DNS server.

 3. NSEC Grey Lies - The NSEC Resource Records provide means for DNS servers to provide a proof of non-existence of a Resource Records.
-However, such proof reveals all the zone contents due to the design of the NSEC Resource Records (FIXME:cite?).
+However, such proof reveals all the zone contents due to the design of the NSEC Resource Records.
 To overcome this deficiency Hashed Authenticated Denial of Existence records were added to DNSSEC3 - NSEC3 Resource Records.
 Daniel J.ernstein showed that due to the nature of DNS data, the NSEC3 records might used to reveal most of the zone contents using offline methods.
-At least one large DNS operator thus introduced a method called NSEC(3) white lies (FIXME: Add RFCs).
-And NSEC or NSEC3 white lies can onlye implemented with online signing.
-Thus the signing speed is also very important for the DNS operators using NSEC(3) white lies in the DNS zones they are hosting.
-(FIXME: https://blog.cloudflare.com/dnssec-complexities-and-considerations/
+At least one large DNS operator thus introduced a method called NSEC(3) white lies @rfc7129.
+And NSEC or NSEC3 white lies can only be implemented with online signing.
+Thus the signing speed is also very important for the DNS operators using NSEC(3) white lies in the DNS zones they are hosting. @cloudflare-dnssec

 === The Verification computation overhead